 Treatment For Denture Patients

 Now denture patients have a non-surgical alternative.
-Dr. Summer has developed and successfully tested a tongue holding device and a soft palate elevator that can be built onto denture base plates (dentures without teeth) and worn during sleep to prevent the soft tissues of the throat from plugging the airway.
+Dr. Summer has developed and successfully tested a tongue holding device and a soft palate elevator that can be added to denture base plates (dentures without teeth) and worn during sleep to prevent the soft tissues of the throat from plugging the airway.
 The soft palate elevator has already been FDA approved.
-The tongue holding device was found safe and effective in patients with normal teeth in a clinical study for the FDA, but not yet in denture patients.
+The tongue holding device was found safe and effective in patients with natural teeth in a clinical study for the FDA, but not yet in denture patients.
 Therefore, we are conducting a clinical study involving denture patients with untreated obstructive sleep apnea.
 Those who qualify will receive a tongue holding device along with before and after home sleep testing to evaluate its effectiveness.
 If the tongue holding is not effective, a soft palate elevator will be added, followed by another home sleep test.

 If tongue holding is insufficient to eliminate the obstructive sleep apnea in a denture wearer, a soft palate elevator is attached to the back of the upper denture base plate, followed by another home sleep test.
 The soft palate elevator is described in detail in MULTILEVEL ORAL APPLIANCE TREATMENT in detail under the FOR DOCTORS tab.